Virus fears wipe $393 billion off China's stock market despite government support moves

 The new virus has created alarm because it is spreading quickly, much about it is unknown, and authorities’ drastic response is likely to drag on economic growth.

-“This will last for some time,” said Iris Pang, Greater China economist at ING.
+“This will last for some time,” said Iris Pang, Greater China economst at ING.

-“It’s uncertain whether factory workers, or how many of them, will return to their factories,” she said.
+“It’s uncertain whether factory workers, or how many of them, will return,” she said.
 “We haven’t yet seen corporate earnings since the (spread of the) coronavirus.
 Restaurants and retailers may have very little sales.”

 More than 2,500 stocks fell by the daily limit of 10%.
-The Shanghai Composite closed down 7.7% at 2,746.6, its lowest since August and a modest recovery from being down nearly 9% in early trade.
+The Shanghai Composite closed down 7.7% at 2,746.6, its lowest since August and a modest recovery from early trade, when it was down nearly 9%.

 Copper SCFcv1 sank to its lowest in more than three years, falling by its daily limit of 7%, while aluminum SAFcv1, zinc SZNcv1 and lead SPBcv1 shed more than 4% and soybeans DSAcv1 dropped 2%.
 [MET/L]

-Bond prices, meanwhile, surged, with March futures contracts for 10-year bonds jumping 1.4% CFTH0.
+Bond prices surged, with March futures contracts for 10-year bonds jumping 1.4% CFTH0.

 The People’s Bank of China (PBOC) said the stocks plunge had irrational or even panic elements, triggered by herd behavior, in a newspaper commentary published after markets closed.

-The sell-off cast a pall over the mood in Asia, though losses were contained because a slide had been expected.
-Hong Kong's Hang Seng .HSI, which shed almost 10% in two weeks, was steady.
+The sell-off cast a pall over Asia, though losses were contained because a slide had been expected.
+Hong Kong's Hang Seng .HSI, which shed almost 10% in two weeks, closed 0.2% firmer.

 (GRAPHIC: China stocks plummet as virus takes economic toll - here)